Art Elevated: The Governor's Mansion Artist Awards

 Ta’u Pupu’a, Diane Stewart & Elsie Holiday

 Meet basket weaver Elsie Holiday, opera tenor Ta'u Pupu'a & gallery owner Diane Stewart.

 More About this Limited Series

 Each year, three visual artists and three performance artists are selected by the governor and first lady from a pool of nominees submitted by the Governor’s Mansion Artist Awards Committee.
 The awards events raise funds in support of the Governor’s Mansion Foundation’s mission to preserve and furnish the Governor’s Mansion, a beautiful historic home on South Temple in Salt Lake City that was donated to the state by the Kearns family.

 Governor Spencer and First Lady Abby Cox are enthusiastically continuing this Utah tradition.
-With the intent of recognizing and awarding first-rate artists for life-time achievements, the 2021 recipients include artists from every corner of the state who represent a wide range of ethnicities and sensibilities.
+With the intent of recognizing and awarding first-rate artists for life-time achievements.

 As Abby Cox states, “I hope that the artists we select reflect our inclusive vision for Utah — a celebration of what makes this state beautiful, unique and diverse.
 We want people to be seen and feel that they belong.
 Everyone should have a place.
 We want people to feel that when they come into this home.”